1971–72 United States network television schedule

 The following is the 1971–72 network television schedule for the three major English language commercial broadcast networks in the United States.
 The schedule covers primetime hours from September 1971 through August 1972.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1970–71 season.
 All times are Eastern and Pacific, with certain exceptions, such as Monday Night Football.

-This season would be the first time the prime time schedule would be shortened to three hours (with the exception of Sunday and Tuesday), giving the 7:30 p.m. slot back to local stations, as implemented in the Prime Time Access Rule.
+This season saw a drastic change in scheduling, as the Prime Time Access Rule was enacted, limiting networks to provide not more than 21 hours of primetime programming a week, also giving the Sunday night 7:00-7:30pm slot and the 7:30-8:00pm slot on Mondays and Wednesdays through Saturdays back to local affiliates.

 New fall series are highlighted in bold.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.